magden/player_attributes/README.md

 ### Components:

 # FastAPI Application (api.py)
-    Purpose: Provides an API endpoint to retrieve specific player attributes from the cache.
+- Purpose: provides an API endpoint to retrieve specific player attributes from the cache.
-    Endpoint:
+- Endpoint: GET /player/attribute
-        GET /player/attribute: Fetches a specific attribute for a player based on player_id and attribute_name.
+  - Fetches a specific attribute for a player based on player_id and attribute_name.
-    Redis Integration:
-    Uses Redis to store and retrieve the user_panel data, ensuring fast access to frequently requested player attributes.
+- Redis Integration: uses Redis to store and retrieve the user_panel data, ensuring fast access to frequently requested player attributes.
 # Scheduler (scheduler.py)
-    Purpose: Schedules a job to run the dbt pipeline every minute and refresh the user panel data in the Redis cache.
+- Purpose: schedules a job to run the dbt pipeline every minute and refresh the user panel data in the Redis cache.
-    Functionality:
+- Functionality:
-    Executes the dbt run command for specified models to populate the user panel.
+  - executes the dbt run command for specified models to populate the user panel.
-    Calls the store_user_panel_in_cache function to update the Redis cache with the latest data.
+  - calls the store_user_panel_in_cache function to update the Redis cache with the latest data.
 # Redis Operations (redis_operations.py)
-    Purpose: Manages storing and retrieving data from Redis.
+- Purpose: Manages storing and retrieving data from Redis.
-    Functions:
-    store_user_panel_in_cache(): Queries the user_panel from BigQuery and stores it in Redis for caching.
+- Functions: store_user_panel_in_cache(): Queries the user_panel from BigQuery and stores it in Redis for caching.
 # DBT Model
-    Purpose: SQL code that defines how to create the user_panel in BigQuery.
+- Purpose: SQL code that defines how to create the user_panel in BigQuery.
-    Functionality: Joins multiple tables to produce a summary of player attributes, which is stored in the user panel.
+- Functionality: Joins multiple tables to produce a summary of player attributes, which is stored in the user panel.

 ### Setup Instructions
 - Install Dependencies: